-CHECKING THE SWITCH
+CHECKING THE SWITCH CHECKING THE SWITCH

-Use a multimeter to check the terminals for continuity.
+Use a pocket tester to check the terminals for continuity.
 If the continuity is faulty at any point, replace the switch.

-- Set the multimeter to "0" before starting the test. - The multimeter should be set to the " $\Omega \times 1$ " range when testing the switch for continuity. - Turn the switch on and off a few times when checking it.
+- Set the pocket tester to "0" before starting the test. - The pocket tester should be set to the "Ω × 1" range when testing the switch for continuity. - Turn the switch on and off a few times when checking it.